nonken/hurricane/README.md

 ### 1. Buy a domain where you can manage DNS

 ### 2. Create a GitHub API token
-1. Go to github and create an API key.
+1. Go to [GitHub](https://github.com/settings/tokens) and create an API key.
+The key needs to include all `repo` and all `admin:repo_hook` permission.
 2. Store key in AWS Secret manager.
+Name the key as you like and paste the GitHub key as a value.

 ### 3. Create ACM certificate
+1. Create a certificate for your domain using ACM.
+This is for free!
-1. Get the ARN of the certificate you'd like to use.
+1. Get the ARN of the certificate you just created.

 ### 4. Setup `cdk.context.json`
 Copy `cdk.context.template.json` to `cdk.context.json` and fill in the correct values.